-Men and women who need hearing aids often feel they can't afford them, and that's not surprising.
-Prices for a hearing aid range from $1,200 for a low-end device to $3,700 for a high-end one — and 80 percent of wearers need two.
-Battery costs are $50 to $100 per year.
-A survey by Consumer Reports found that 40 percent of those who bargained got a price break.
+En español l Men and women who need hearing aids often feel they can't afford them, and that's not surprising.
+Prices for a single hearing aid can range from $1200 for a low-end device to $3,500 or more for a higher-end one, and 80 percent of wearers need two.
+Battery costs are $30 to $150 per year.
+A 2014 survey by Consumer Reports found that 40 percent of those who bargained got a price break.
 Other than that, there is some limited help available:

 Medical flexible spending accounts.
 For those with these accounts, the cost of a hearing aid and batteries is considered reimbursable.

 Medicare and Medicaid.
 Hearing aids and most hearing tests are not covered by Medicare.
-Medicaid often covers hearing aids, but each state's requirements differ.
+Medicaid may cover hearing aids, but each state's requirements differ.
 The Hearing Loss Association of America's website has information by state.

 Veteran benefits.
 Vets get hearing aids if their hearing loss is connected to their military service or linked to a medical condition treated at a VA hospital.
 Veterans also can get devices through the VA if their hearing loss is severe enough to interfere with activities of daily life.

 Federal employee assistance.
 Federal employees and their families are entitled to coverage through some insurance plans.
 Health plans pay for a basic hearing aid, and employees pay for extras and upgrades themselves.

 Nonprofits.
 Sertoma helps people with hearing problems and runs a hearing aid recycling program, SHARP through its 420 clubs (1-816-333-8300).
 HEAR Now, sponsored by the Starkey Hearing Foundation provides hearing aids for people with limited income.
 Clients pay for evaluations and a fee of $125 per aid.